bestia-dev-archived/mem2/README.md

 https://github.com/LucianoBestia/mem1
 # mem2
 Learning to use Rust Wasm/WebAssembly with Dodrio Virtual Dom and WebSockets communication - second iteration.
-This is a simple memory game is for kids.
+This is a simple memory game for kids.
 The images are funny cartoon characters from the alphabet.
 The cards grid is only 4x4.
 For fun I added
 - the sounds of Morse alphabet codes and